jakelashbrook/discover-penwith/README.md

 4. All images displayed correctly.
 5. The last thing that caught my attention was that when the # TOUR section appears with the Street View the section blends with the footer, this can be resolved with a simple white border-top being added to the footer element.
+6. HTML Sections need to be distinguished for SEO.

 **Join In Page Testing:**
 1. All links work correctly.
 2. The form functions correctly.
 3. All Images display correctly on the page and the info-windows.
 4. All buttons function correctly.
+5. HTML Section need to be distinguished for SEO.

 ** Overall Site Testing:**